The purpose of the Society of Osteopathic Medical Educators' National Academy of Osteopathic Medical Educators is to:

 - NAOME Fellow Selection Process Subcommittee

-This subcommittee is currently chaired by Lisa R. Chun, DO, MS, California Health Sciences University College of Osteopathic Medicine and provides oversight of the annual Fellow selection process by monitoring and updating application materials, providing standard setting examples, and orchestrating the selection process.
+This subcommittee is currently chaired by Rita K. Getz, PhD, Idaho College of Osteopathic Medicine and provides oversight of the annual Fellow selection process by monitoring and updating application materials, providing standard setting examples, and orchestrating the selection process.